 Step 1: Produce a Tabular Form Structure

-First we need to create a table for the balance sheet.
+First, we need to create a table for the balance sheet.
 The table can be like the following which includes columns Category, Debit, Credit, Balance, and Cr/Dr. In the Category, we will define the type of our input which will in turn help to separate debit and credit.

 We need to make Profit & Loss, Balance Sheet table also.

-Beside that, we need to add an extra table for the Category Name and Category Type.
+Besides that, we need to add an extra table for the Category Name and Category Type.

-Read More: Balance Sheet Format of a Company in Excel (Download Free Template)
+Read More: How to Make a Forecasting Balance Sheet in Excel

 Then we need to write the following formula in the 1st cell of column Cr/Dr.